bmartins/tvmaze-js/README.md

 ```

 ##### Notice
-For all functions, if you don't pass a callback, the http request will be done syncrhonously and the result will be returned directly by the function
+For all functions, if you don't pass a callback, the http request will be done synchronously and the result will be returned directly by the function

 ```
 var show = tvmaze.shows(4);